near/NEPs/specs/Standards/Sould Bound Token/README.md

 ### Smart contract interface

 For the Token ID type we propose `u64` rather than `U128`. `u64` capacity is more than 1e19.
-If we will mint 10'000 SBTs per second, than it will take us 58'494'241 years to get into the capacity.
+If we will mint 10'000 SBTs per second, then it will take us 58'494'241 years to fill the capacity.
 Today, the JS integer limit is `2^53-1 ~ 9e15`.
-It will take us 28561 years to fill that when minting 10'000 SBTs per second.
-So, we don't need to u128 nor a String type.
+Similarly, when minting 10'000 SBTs per second, it will take us 28'561 years to reach the limit.
+So, we don't need u128 nor the String type.
 However, if for some reason, we will need to get u64 support for JS, then we can always add another set of methods which will return String, so making it compatible with NFT standard (which is using `U128`, which is a string).
+Also, it's worth to note, that in 28'000 years JS (if it will still exists) will be completely different.

 ```rust
 // TokenId and Kind Id must be positive (0 is not a valid id)